oat-im/pulsenet-udp/CPP-MANUAL.md

     *   Utility classes with minimal state and no external dependencies (e.g., a custom string formatter, a bit manipulation helper).
     *   Testing specific edge cases of a well-encapsulated piece of logic that is hard to trigger through the public API of a larger system.

-**If you only wrote unit tests for your "manager" class's individual methods by mocking all its collaborators, you didn’t test your system—you tested your ability to write mocks.** True confidence comes from testing the integrated whole through its defined contract.
+**If you only wrote unit tests for your "manager" class's individual methods by mocking all its collaborators, you didn't test your system—you tested your ability to write mocks.** True confidence comes from testing the integrated whole through its defined contract.

 ---